-Power over Ethernet (PoE) passes electrical power over the same Ethernet conductors as the data eliminating the need for a separate power line.
+The latest security and surveillance cameras, digital signs, and wireless access points rely on Power over Ethernet (PoE) as a convenient method for communicating with a network while receiving power at the same time.
+PoE technology passes electrical power and data over the same CAT 5 Ethernet cable eliminating the need for a separate power line.
 The PoE standard per IEEE 802.3at provides up to 15.4 watts of DC power to each device.
-The newer PoE+ or PoE plus standard offers up to 25.5 watts.
+The newer PoE+ or PoE plus standard serves up 25.5 watts.
 PoE allows long cable runs up to 330 feet (100 meters).

 Layer 2 Manage Features

 Managed PoE switches include standard Layer 2 functions like VLAN, QoS, IGMP, rapid spanning tree, redundancy, and security.
 They also include power management features enabling network administrators to remotely access a wide range of capabilities to configure, manage, and monitor the network.

 A PoE ping alarm command turns on or off any PoE port.
 Cycling power to a PD (powered device) in this manner resets or reboots a device.
 Or, you may program the switch to power recycle a particular PoE port at regular intervals.
 For energy savings, a scheduler in the web console interface allows you to appoint any date and time to enable or disable a PoE port.
 For example, you could turn off PoE lighting during the daytime hours.
 A simple unmanaged PoE switch cannot perform these types of functions.